Global Product Confidence

 This regulation (EU 2025/40) aims to minimize packaging waste, improve recycling rates, and reduce environmental impact.
 Non-compliant packaging could result in restricted market access or penalties—so taking action now is crucial.

-Who Does This Regulation Apply To?
+What Does This Regulation Apply To?

-The new rules apply to all packaging and packaging waste of products placed on the European market—including product packaging, some shipping materials, and retail packaging.
+The new rules apply to all packaging and packaging waste of products placed on the European market, including product packaging, some shipping materials, and retail packaging.
+Note that reusable packaging is not classified as waste.
+Waste refers to packaging that is not reusable.

 When Does It Take Effect?